How much does it cost to run a fan? Which models are most efficient?

 Recent updates

-Fans can be indispensable in warm weather – many of us leave one on low all night to ensure a good night's sleep, pop one on a desk to combat hot and humid days or keep it on hand for home workouts.
+As well as serving as a DIY wind machine for dramatic hair moments, fans are indispensable in warm weather.
+Many of us will leave one on low all night to ensure a good night's sleep, pop one on a desk to combat hot and humid days or keep it on hand for home workouts.
+But that refreshing breeze can come at a cost, albeit one that's been reduced following Ofgem's July 2024 Energy Price Cap

 So how much energy does a fan use?
-We've worked out how much you can expect to spend per hour to run a fan – as well as how you can prevent your bills from spiralling and save energy at home.
+We've worked out how much you can expect to spend per hour to run a fan, as well as how you can prevent your bills from ramping up faster than you can say 'heatwave', saving energy at home.

 How much does it cost to run a fan?